CITADYNE is a group of researchers interested in all topics on cities, world dynamics, complex systems, scientific methods, and visualizations.

 He is at IGD for 3 years under the confederation’s scholarships.
 His thesis focuses on the networks of multinational companies and African cities in the hierarchy of global cities, continental and national urban systems, and the potential for their development.

-Dr. Mehdi BIDA made his Ph.D. in CITADYNE group on Modelling the Transitions of Urban Systems: the Two Main US Economic Transitions.
+Dr. Mehdi BIDA defended his Ph.D. in 2022 Modelling the Transitions of Urban Systems: the Two Main US Economic Transitions.

 He used economic and geographic evolutionary theories to develop a theoretical framework and apply it to investigate the evolution of the economic and geographical organization of the US system of cities over the last two centuries.
-The goal will be to develop agent-based models in accordance with the theoretical framework in order to understand how the economy of the US system of cities transitioned through its two main transitions: the first being its urbanization and its industrialization, and the second being its transition to the knowledge economy.
+The goal will be to develop agent-based models following the theoretical framework to understand how the economy of the US system of cities transitioned through its two main transitions: the first being its urbanization and its industrialization, and the second being its transition to the knowledge economy.

-Andrea FERLONI is finishing his Ph.D. thesis in CITADYNE group on The role of cities in the transition to the Electric Vehicle: a coevolutionary approach.
+defended his Ph.D. thesis in 2023 on The role of cities in the transition to the Electric Vehicle: a coevolutionary approach.

 Based on the evolutionary theory of urban systems, the thesis argues that cities’ resilience is shaped by the synchronicities of different processes on three urban levels: macro focuses on inter-urban flows creating a system of cities; micro focuses on the behavior of individual and collective urban actors; and meso, considering a city as an integrated system between micro and macro.
 Every level of urban processes has a different adaptation path following diverse shocks, and we argue that synchronicities of these multilevel adaptive dynamics create urban resilience (Rogov, Rozenblat, 2020).